Beilschmiedia: Species

-The type species is Beilschmiedia roxburghiana: with native range from the Himalayas to S. China, Indo-China to Peninsula Malaysia.
-Three Beilschmiedia species are endemic to New Zealand.
-Beilschmiedia tarairi (taraire) is a common canopy tree in the lowland forests of the North Island.
-The others are the common canopy tree tawa, (B. tawa), which has thin, willow-like leaves, and the tawaroa (B. tawaroa), which is similar to tawa, but has broader leaves.
+The type species is Beilschmiedia roxburghiana, which ranges from the Himalayas to southern China, Indo-China and Peninsular Malaysia.
+Three Beilschmiedia species are endemic to New Zealand. taraire (Beilschmiedia tarairi) is a common canopy tree in the lowland forests of the North Island.
+The others are the common canopy tree tawa, (B. tawa), which has thin, willow-like leaves, and the tawaroa (B. tawaroa), which is similar to tawa but has broader leaves.
 The New Zealand pigeon is the only species which can disperse the large seeds of the taraire, which pass through its gut unharmed.

-The Chilean Beilschmiedia miersii and Beilschmiedia berteroana are sclerophyllous endangered trees endemics to central Chile.

-The northern belloto (B. miersii) grows in coastal forest, while the southern belloto (B. berteroana) grows in submountain Andean zone of the temperate deciduous forest region of central Chile.
-Both forest associations are currently represented in the System of Wild Protected Areas by the government of Chile, they are endangered.
+Beilschmiedia miersii and Beilschmiedia berteroana are endangered sclerophyllous trees endemic to central Chile.
+The northern belloto (B. miersii) grows in coastal forest, while the southern belloto (B. berteroana) grows in submontane Andean zone of the central Chile's temperate deciduous forest region.
+Both forest associations are currently represented in the Chilean government's system of wild protected areas.

-It contains at least these species: